apathor/cz/README.md

 The example config defines key bindings that run cz to provide interactive functionality.

-Some of the key bindings use the included function \`reval\` to do one of the following:
+Some of the key bindings use the included function \`rleval\` to do one of the following:

   - Insert output from cz into the bash command buffer at cursor point.